-When the trial was supposed to start Federal Judge Damon Keith in Detroit ordered Pun and John not to cut their anymore until after the trial, so that they would have the same appearance as they did when this alleged crime was supposedly committed.
+Now Marquette Prison has a black studies program that was started by the administration, but it seems that anytime some progto start Federal Judge Damon Keith in Detroit ordered Pun and John not to cut their anymore until after the trial, so that they would have the same appearance as they did when this alleged crime was supposedly committed.
 So John and Pun had to let their hair grow.
 It really drives the Jackson prison administration crazy cause John's hair is just getting longer and longer now, and he's even growing a beard.
-His hair is down to his shoulders, and when he walks into the visiting room it's not like an inmate walking in-- he looks like a visitor.
+His hair is down to his shoulbeard.
+His hair is down to his shoulders, and when he walks into the visiting room it's not like an inmate walking in-he looks like a visitor.
 They've tried to cut John's hair on numerous occasions.
 Once he went to the hole for it.
 They said we'll give you an ultimatum, by Friday you have got to get your hair cut.
-John argued that he couldn't cut his hair, because he was under a court order by a federal judge not to, and if he did it could mean that his identity couldn't be established and he could get wrongly convicted and serve five years in the federal penitentiary.
+John argued that he couldn't cut his hair, because he was under a court order by a federal judge not to, and if he did it could mean that his identity couldn't be established and his identity couldn't be established and he could get wrongly convicted and serve five years in the federal penitentiary.
 The prison officials tried to cut it anyway, and John refused to let them.
 So they put him in the hole for not obeying their orders.
 Then a lawyer went up there to verify it to the prison administration that there was a court order that prevented them from cutting his hair, and if they didn't follow that then they could be held in contempt of court and fined.
-So they left John's hair alone, but they're using that now as another excuse to keep John in segregated confinement.
-They say now that he's not in there for any other reason except having long hair.
-If it wasn't for his long hair he could go to the trustee division.
-But John can't cut his hair because there's a court order against it, so actually they're punishing him by being in segregation because he has a court order from a federal judge -- it really gets bizarre.
+So they left John's hair alone, but they're using that now as another excuse to keep his identity couldn't be established and ing that now as another excuse to keep